DrAmaze/courtyard/README.md

 In future projects, I would create an `interface` for each object available in this application (actions, etc.)

+### Response Messages
+This application features rendering of error messages on invalid HTTP calls.
+Future iterations of this application will feature more robust error messaging and confirmation messages.

 ### Creating unique keys
 Importing the `uuid` library allowed me to create truly unique keys for each list item available in the list of beers and wines.
 I also leveraged this tool to create a unique `beer.ID` when user creates a new beer.